 Johns Lake Access

-Boat launch is at the John’s Lake boat ramp, which is located about six miles east of the city of Clermont on Highway 50.
-The area around the lake is largely developed, but open shoreline exists on the southeast end.
-The map below provides details and driving directions.
+The boat launch is at the John’s Lake boat ramp, located about six miles east of Clermont’s city on Highway 50.
+The area around the lake is mostly developed, but an open shoreline exists on the southeast end.
+The map below provides details and driving directions here.

 Lake Level History

 The historical lake levels show the last 60 years’ high and lows.
 Like most lakes in Florida, the all-time high was during hurricanes in 2004 and the lows the droughts of 2001.

 However, all noted dramatic changes, Johns lake, flourish like reservoirs and provide essential water control functions.
 For the past decade, the trend is higher, but currently very accessible and fishing very well.

 It is positioned between Jacksonville to the north, Daytona Beach to the east, and Orlando to the south.
 Lake George is a beautiful escape, back to olf, Florida.
 Astor to the south is widespread access to Lake George; it has all basic town needs, and it’s on the river.

 Palm Coast and Daytona are a straight shot and provide all the housing of your choice, restaurants, stores, and only minutes away DelandMunicipal Airport.